ONSdigital/blaise-typescript-react-guide/tutorials/01_basic_react_concepts.md

 ### Rules of Hooks

-There are a number of rules you need to follow when calling hooks. **Disobeying these rules can result in bugs!**
+There are several rules you need to follow when calling hooks. **Disobeying these rules can result in bugs!**

 The rules are described in